Ghassan Elashi: Response

 The non-governmental organization Charity & Security Network has charged that the convictions send a "chilling message" to US NGOs, in part because they are uncertain how to determine which charities are acceptable.
 One indication of that uncertainty, the group states, is that the charitable committees that Holy Land was convicted of working with were never "placed on the U.S. government's list of organizations supporting terrorism."
-In 2018, activist Miko Peled published this book, Injustice: The Story of the Holy Land Foundation Five, where he catalogs the trial of the criminalization and dismantling of the Holy Land Foundation for Relief and Development, leading to the arrest and jailing of Foundation Elashi, President Shukri Abu Baker, Mohammad el-Mezain, Mufid Abdulqader and Abdulraham Odeh.
+In 2018, activist Miko Peled published his book, Injustice: The Story of the Holy Land Foundation Five, where he catalogs the trial of the criminalization and dismantling of the Holy Land Foundation for Relief and Development, leading to the arrest and jailing of Foundation chairman Ghassan Elashi, president Shukri Abu Baker, Mohammad el-Mezain, Mufid Abdulqader and Abdulrahman Odeh.
 According to Peled, "American justice […] can convict a hundred innocents for one who is guilty".
 The families of Elashi and Shukri Abubaker maintain that their convictions were wrong and that they have suffered unjust long-term imprisonment.
-Human Rights Watch has condemned the trial as it was based on hearsay evidence and called on the Biden administration to release all 5 accused.
+In 2022, a joint statement by U.S. and international civil- and human-rights organizations and individuals, published on the Human Rights Watch website, called on the Biden administration to pardon the five defendants.
+The statement criticized the prosecution's reliance on Israeli intelligence and pseudonymous witnesses and argued that the case had been politically motivated.

 Personal life

 Ghassan Elashi was born on 19 December 1953 in a suburb of Gaza City.
 In 1958 he moved to Riyadh where his father was working for the Riyadh Bank.
 After one year in a local school he was sent to a boarding school in Egypt for a year before returning to Gaza City to live with his grandparents.
 In June 1967 he was visiting his parents when the war broke out.
 Unable to return to Gaza he finished his education in Cairo.
 In 1972 he was able to visit Gaza on a tourist visa.
-In 1978 he enrolled in the ESL school, Cleveland, Ohio, and then studied accounting at Kent State University.
-While there he established their first Muslim Student Organisation.
+In 1978 he enrolled in an English-language program in Cleveland, Ohio, and then studied accounting at Kent State University.
+While there, he established the first Muslim Student Organisation.
 A year later he transferred to the University of Miami where he completed his master's degree in accounting in 1981.
 In March 1985 he married Majida, from Yatta, with whom he had three daughters and three sons.
 The couple moved to Los Angeles where he and his brother founded a company, International Computer and Communications Inc. In 1988 the company had annual sales of $300,000 and by 1995 sales had grown to almost $5 million.

-In 1992 the family moved to Richardson, Dallas where the brothers started a new company, InfoCom.
+In 1992 the family moved to Richardson, Texas where the brothers started a new company, InfoCom.
 Amongst InfoCom's contracts was one for streaming al-Jazeera TV Arabic channel and hosting their website.